kaixindelele/RHER/README.md

 Fig. 3.
-Illustration of the difference of HER and RHER. (a) The problem of Identical Non-Negative Rewards (INNR) with HER. (b) The proposed RHER solves the INNR problem by Self-Guided Exploration Strategy (SGES). (c) The results of comparation of RHER and HER in FetchPush.
+Illustration of the difference of HER and RHER. (a) The problem of Identical Non-Negative Rewards (INNR) with HER. (b) The proposed RHER solves the INNR problem by Self-Guided Exploration Strategy (SGES). (c) The **surprising** results of comparation of RHER and HER in FetchPush (If our codes is not open source, it may seem a bit outrageous~).

 ## 6. A diagram of RHER:
 ![RHER_overall](https://user-images.githubusercontent.com/28528386/200154505-0c295992-9794-40dc-98da-cb482ff65c08.png)